MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoSearchCommInStartMenu-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this policy the start menu search box will not search for communications.
+- If you enable this policy the start menu search box won't search for communications.

-- If you disable or do not configure this policy, the start menu will search for communications, unless the user chooses not to in the start menu control panel.
+- If you disable or don't configure this policy, the start menu will search for communications, unless the user chooses not to in the start menu control panel.
 <!-- NoSearchCommInStartMenu-Description-End -->

 <!-- NoSearchCommInStartMenu-Editable-Begin -->